McrCoderDojo/mcrcoderdojo.org.uk/README.md

 ## Commits

-If you would like to work on this, or have a fix or feature, please file an issue first, then wait for a response from me (Ben), and if you do any work on it please fork the repo and commit to it - then file a PR against this one (even if you have push rights to this one) and I'll review before merging in.
+If you would like to work on this, or have a fix or feature, please file an issue first, then wait for a response from me (Ben), and if you do any work on it please fork the repo and commit to it - then file a PR against this one (even if you have push rights) and I'll review before merging in.